Code-the-Dream-School/BE-ruby-collections-ans/README.md

-# backend1-week-3
+# Ruby Collections, Conditional Statements, and Loops

 More Ruby programming.
-Create a git branch for backend-1-lesson-3.
+Create a git branch for ruby-collections-lesson.
 Then add the following ruby programs to it.

 (1) Write a program which asks for a person's first name, then middle, then last.
 It should store each of these parts in an array.
 Finally, it should greet the person using their full name.
 Call the program full_name.rb.